Last Updated on: 18th September 2023, 05:43 pm

-As an ex-smoker who’s used my fair share of vapes and e-cigarettes, I know a thing or two about the subject at hand.
+As an ex-smoker who’s used my fair share of vapes and e-cigarettes, I know something about the subject.
 And let me tell you when it comes to vape smoke stains and damage to surfaces around the home.
 There are a few things you need to keep in mind.

 First of all, let’s talk about those pesky stains.